Khaaz/AxonCore/.github/ISSUE_TEMPLATE/bug_report.md

 **Issue state:**

-- [ ] I know how to fix it and I will open a PR to do so
+- [ ] I know how to fix this and I will open a PR to do so
 - [ ] I am just reporting the issue

 **Details:**
+This issue is about:

 - [ ] Typings
 - [ ] Documentation
 - [ ] Bug in existing feature
 - [ ] Missing feature / breaking change
+- [ ] API / library update
 - [ ] None of the above (don't know what the issue is about)

 **Additional information:**